• 5 min read

 Client Challenges

-Problem: New requirements from the market regulator affected the operations of all insurance companies.
-Adapting to these requirements caused extensive changes.
-The changes affected all departments — from lawyers to developers.
-Thus, there arose a need to unite different teams into joint large tasks for implementing changes.
+Problem: New requirements from the market regulator affected the operations of every insurance company.
+Adapting to them caused sweeping changes.
+The changes affected every department — from lawyers to developers.
+This created a need to bring different teams together into large shared tasks for implementing the changes.

 Much of the operational work involves adjusting business processes.
 All tasks and changes need to be managed in one place” — Kostyantyn Palazov, CDO of Arsenal Insurance